olivergrimes/servicefabric-topicactor-signalr/README.md

     { }
 }
 ```
+> Note the `authorise` argument required by the `TopicHub` base class.
+This allows resource-based authorisation against the requested subscription.

 The `TMessage` and `TSubscription` types should live in the `TopicActor` interfaces library as these will be shared between publisher and subscriber services.